shyba/lbryum-server/HOWTO.md

 Two more things for you to consider:

-1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+1. To increase security you may want to close lbrycrdd for incoming connections and connect outbound only

-2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting lbrycrdd (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server